Reviewing Provident Acquisition (PAQC) & Its Peers

 |2.45

-As a group, “Holding & other investment offices” companies have a potential upside of 64.27%.
-Given Provident Acquisition’s peers higher probable upside, analysts clearly believe Provident Acquisition has less favorable growth aspects than its peers.
+As a group, “Holding & other investment offices” companies have a potential upside of 66.16%.
+Given Provident Acquisition’s rivals higher possible upside, analysts plainly believe Provident Acquisition has less favorable growth aspects than its rivals.

-This table compares Provident Acquisition and its peers’ net margins, return on equity and return on assets.

 Summary

-Provident Acquisition peers beat Provident Acquisition on 6 of the 9 factors compared.
+Provident Acquisition rivals beat Provident Acquisition on 6 of the 9 factors compared.

 About Provident Acquisition (Get Rating)